Opus10/django-pgclone/docs/commands.rst

 dump_key
     A dump key or prefix of a dump key.
 If a prefix is provided, the most recent dump key matching it will be used.
+A dump key with ``:`` at the beginning means that we are restoring a local database, such as one created when restoring with the ``--reversible`` option.

 --pre-swap-hook  Execute a management command on the restored database
                  before it is swapped to the primary.
 Can be used multiple times.